itusajja/icongallery/README.md

     ├── scripts/        // shared js files, both compiled and not └── styles/         // shared CSS files that don't need processing
 ```

-## Plugins/Gems

-Since we are deploying with github pages, we use the [gh-pages gem](https://github.com/github/pages-gem) so we most accurately match the prod environment for site generation.

 ### Feeds